Maiada-Ibrahim/reading-notes/401/class-19.md

-2. create two class as modles to handle the messages (json formate) first one  public class HelloMessage
+2. Create a Resource Representation Class to create STOMP create two class as modles to handle the messages (json formate) this class  instances of messsage first one  public class HelloMessage

               public HelloMessage(String name) {
             this.name = name;